codebuddies/codebuddies/readme.md

 Credit: [Ada Chiu](https://github.com/adachiu).

 ##Why are you building this site?
 Our community spends a lot of time helping each other on [our public Slack](http://codebuddiesmeet.slack.com) (P.S.
-You can get an invite [here](http://codebuddiesmeet.herokuapp.com) if you want to join), but it's hard to schedule google hangout study times via Slack, and it's also hard to know who else is online and available for joining a hangout to work on something together.
+You can get an invite [here](http://codebuddiesmeet.herokuapp.com) if you want to join), but it's hard to schedule Google Hangout study times via Slack, and it's also hard to know who else is online and available for joining a Hangout to work on something together.
 The platform we're building solves those issues.

 ##How do I contribute to this project?
 PLEASE GO TO ***[contributing.md](contributing.md)*** and follow the first six instructions listed there!!!